hdorgeval/le-livre-des-rois/src/markdown/en/warner/05-zahhak/01-the-evil-customs-of-zahhak-and-the-device-of-irma-il-and-karma-il.md

 reign: 'Zahak'
 reign-slug: 'zahak-reign'
 episode-slug: 'the-evil-customs-of-zahhak-and-the-device-of-irma-il-and-karma-il'
-title: 'The Evil Customs of Zahhak and the Device of Irma'il and Karma'il'
+title: "The Evil Customs of Zahhak and the Device of Irma'il and Karma'il"
 tags: []
 order: '001'
 ---